-Having reached the 150-win plateau in 2012, Robyn Newton begins her 13th season as head coach of the Saint Michael's softball team in 2013, and her 14th as a college head coach.
-She has guided the Purple Knights to eight of the nine winningest seasons in program history, including three 20-win seasons in the mid-2000s.
+Robyn Newton begins her 18th season as head coach of the Saint Michael's softball team in 2018, and her 19th as a college head coach.
+She has guided the Purple Knights to eight of the nine winningest seasons in program history, including three 20-win campaigns.

-Among the Purple and Gold's wins in 2012 was Newton's 150th on April 6 during a doubleheader sweep of American International College (AIC), and a 1-0 triumph over fourth-place Le Moyne College on April 20.
+Saint Michael's capped the 2013 season by winning a three-game series with Bentley University in late April, finishing a spring that saw the squad lose 13 games by two runs or fewer.
+Among the Purple and Gold's wins in 2012 was Newton's 150th on April 6 during a doubleheader sweep of American International College, and a 1-0 triumph over fourth-place Le Moyne on April 20.
 Saint Michael's had last downed the Dolphins during regular-season play in 1999.

 The 2011 squad knocked off eventual NE-10 Tournament champion and NCAA Tournament qualifier Southern Connecticut State University, 4-3, on April 22.
-Saint Michael's also defeated postseason competitors University of Massachusetts at Lowell and Southern New Hampshire University.
+Saint Michael's also defeated postseason competitors UMass Lowell and Southern New Hampshire.

 Newton led the Purple Knights to a 25-16 season in 2005.
 Picked to finish ninth in the NE-10 Preseason Coaches' Poll, Newton's squad finished in fourth place.
 Saint Michael's earned a berth in NE-10 Tournament for the first time in program history, finishing in third place after going 2-2, including an upset victory of nationally-ranked Le Moyne.